 The purpose of the Pediatric Emergency Medicine (PEM) Research Trainee Award is to recognize a member of the Student-based Applied Research Training (START) Program, who exemplifies integrity, professionalism, and excellence in collaboration and communication while conducting research at the BC Children’s Hospital (BCCH) Pediatric Emergency Department (PED).

-The winner of the award for the 2022/2023 year is Andrew Sze.
-He has demonstrated more than two years of commitment to the START Program.
-Andrew has always maintained the high quality of the START program by continually looking for ways to improve the studies we enroll and training individuals throughout the program.
+The winner of the award for the 2022/2023 year was Andrew Sze.
+He demonstrated more than two years of commitment to the START Program.
+Andrew always maintained the high quality of the START program by continually looking for ways to improve the studies we enroll and training individuals throughout the program.

 Andrew is currently a research technician with the Steiner research group at the BC Children's Hospital Research Institute, where he helps out with both basic science and clinical research studies.
 He is passionate about improving patient outcomes through a better understanding of health and disease both at the bench and bedside, and aspires to become a clinician-scientist one day.